Adaptive Phing Tee

 Bonus Tips: Suits and Fine Tailoring

 Most of our fit questions are about our Fine Tailoring Collection, specifically the Mod Suit.

 Here’s how to buy a suit:

 - For pants, a long-enough inseam is the most important thing.

 - For blazers and full Mod Suits, you’ll want to pay attention to chest measurements and shoulder measurements

 - Don’t order a size bigger unless you really need to

-The handprinted look of this soft, boxy tee has a ‘90s DIY vibe and a keyhole tie on the hip.
+Power up!
+Channel the magic of the unicorns with this soft, boxy tee, with a keyhole tie on the hip.